aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-emf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to EMF" h2="Transform EML to EMF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EMF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of changing the format of an email message from one type to another.
+For example, you may need to convert an email message from EML to HTML, or from HTML to EMF.

+<h2>How Aspose.Total Helps for EML to EMF Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with a comprehensive set of tools for creating, editing, and converting emails.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EML file format to HTML, and then export HTML to EMF.
+Aspose.Email for C++ provides a wide range of features for working with emails, such as creating, reading, and converting emails.
+It also supports a variety of email formats, including EML, MSG, MHTML, and HTML.
+Aspose.Words for C++ is a powerful API for creating, editing, and converting documents.
+It supports a variety of document formats, including HTML, EMF, and PDF.
+With Aspose.Total for C++, you can easily convert EML to HTML, and then export HTML to EMF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}